-If configured, the event may be encrypted with an AES-256 symmetric key and salt.
-The event is a JSON message, which can take one of two formats but always includes the field "msg_type".
+The event is a JSON message, which can take one of several formats but always includes the field "msg\type".
 The first format is an Object Overwrite, which follows the same JSON-schema as the Object Update HTTP API.
-The second format is a Property Overwrite, which follows the same JSON-schema as the Property Update HTTP API.
+The second format is a Property Overwrite, which follows the same JSON-schema as the Property Update HTTP API